peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The greatest common divisor of this integer and the given integer.
+* The greatest common divisor of this integer and the specified integer.

 **Throws:**